| The following is the complete

 that are not typically found in other parts of the world; at least

+not in the same degree.
 Paramount among these factors are two which I will

 discuss; shelter conditions and neutering.
 I expect to raise some